 Next add in the spices.
 And, don’t be afraid of adding cinnamon to your chili.
 I know most people associate the taste of cinnamon with sweets, but on its own cinnamon is quite savory.
 It really adds a little something-something in the background of your chili.

 Bring the mixture to a boil, then reduce the heat to a simmer and cook, uncovered, for approximately 45 minutes.
 Stir occasionally.
-Ladle chili into serving bowls and top with garnishes as desired.
-Makes about 9 cups.

 - Homesick Texan’s Texas Chili